amnipriyasowrirajan/React_mini_projects/README.md

 - comments: (array) An array of comment objects representing the initial comments to display.
 - onCommentSubmit: (function) A callback function triggered when a new comment is submitted.
 It receives the new comment object as an argument

+# PDF ViewerA

+PDF Viewer component for React that allows users to view PDF documents within their application.

+Install -> npm i @react-pdf/renderer

+- url: (string) The URL or file path of the PDF document to be displayed.
+- width: (number) (Optional) The width of the PDF viewer component.
+Default is 100%.
+- height: (number) (Optional) The height of the PDF viewer component.
+Default is 500px.